helenagarcia90/moodle-coop/README.txt

 =============
 # Description

-This Moodle platform was originally modified for a collaboration with l'École Superieure d'Informatique de Bobo-Dioulasso (Burkina Faso).

 The main features are the following:

 * UI simplification, by creating a personalized theme which priorizes cleanliness and easy site navigation.